onflow/cadence/docs/language.md

 Variable field requirements can be specified to also be publicly settable by using the `pub(set)` keyword.

+Interfaces can be used in types.
+This is explained in detail in the section [Interfaces in Types](#interfaces-in-types).
+For now, the syntax `{I}` can be read as the type of any value that implements the interface `I`.

 ```cadence,file=interface-declaration.cdc
 // Declare a resource interface for a fungible token.
 // Only resources can implement this resource interface.